Indalu616/smart-read-extension/README.md

 - **AI-Powered Summaries**: Get the key takeaways from any article without reading the whole thing.
 The summary is displayed in a clean, collapsible sidebar.
 - **Interactive Q&A**: Ask follow-up questions about the content and get instant, context-aware answers directly from the AI.
+- **Text-to-Speech**: Listen to summaries and answers read aloud with easy-to-use play, pause, and stop controls.
+- **Focus Mode**: Instantly hide ads, popups, headers, and other distractions with a single click for a clean reading experience.
+- **Vocabulary Builder & Translator**: Select any word or phrase on a page to instantly translate it or save it to your personal vocabulary list.
 - **Minimalist Design**: A beautiful, modern UI inspired by ShadCN, built on Material UI, that gets out of your way.
-- **Markdown Rendering**: AI responses are beautifully formatted with support for headings, lists, bold text, and more.

-_(More features like Text-to-Speech, Focus Mode, and a Vocabulary Builder are coming soon!)_
+_(An analytics dashboard and other features are coming soon!)_

 ---